This story was first published on 15 August 2016 and was updated on 22 October 2018.

 On the way there we turned into Mopani Rest Camp and feasted on Portuguese peri-peri chicken livers at the restaurant overlooking the picturesque Pioneer Dam.
 The best sighting of the day was four female spotted hyenas with two pup litters taking in the winter sun right next to the road.

-Shingwedzi Rest Camp was our northernmost camp, one of Kruger’s oldest, and situated on the river bank.
+Shingwedzi Rest Camp (from R288 per night for two) was our northernmost camp, one of Kruger’s oldest, and situated on the river bank.
 Plaques indicate the flood levels of 2000 and 2013, when the river raged through the camp and people had to be airlifted to safety.